 These Chinese students contributed US$14 billion to the US economy, according to the New York-based Institute of International Education.

-The prickly China-US ties have, however, offered an opportunity for Chinese universities and Western ones that have branches and campuses in the country to entice students to study at home.
+The prickly China-US ties have, however, offered an opportunity for Chinese universities and Western ones that run branches and campuses in the country to entice students to instead study at home.

 The University of Nottingham’s China campus in the eastern Chinese city of Ningbo, the first such joint venture between a western institution and a Chinese entity, has just announced an admission scheme to woo students who have secured an offer from any of the world’s top 100 universities but are agonizing over their future amid visa or Covid-19 travel restrictions.